bcantoni/sitecheck-example/README.md

 on:
   push:
   schedule:
-    - cron: '0 0,15 * * *'
+    - cron: '0 0 * * *'
 ```

 This sets up the action to run on any push and also on the cron schedule.
-The hours are UTC-based and in this example set to run twice per day.
+The hours are UTC-based and in this example set to run once per day.

 ```
 - name: Set up Python 3.7